http4s/http4s/docs/src/main/tut/entity.md

 types.
 Because of the implicit conversions, you can also use `(String, String)` for a `MediaType`.

-By default, decoders content types are ignore since it could lead to unexpected runtime errors.
+By default, decoders content types are ignored since it could lead to unexpected runtime errors.

 ## Chaining Decoders

-Decoders content types are used when chaining decoders with `orElse` in order to determine which of the chained decoders are to be used.
+Decoders' content types are used when chaining decoders with `orElse` in order to determine which of the chained decoders are to be used.

 ```tut